Psifi-Solutions/csrf-sync/README.md

 <h3>Processing as a header</h3>

-When creating your csrfSync, you have a few options available for configuration, all of them are optional and have sensible defaults (shown below).
+When initialising <code>csrfSync</code>, you have a few options available for configuration, all of them are optional and have sensible defaults (shown below).

 ```js
 const csrfSyncProtection = csrfSync({